terrorizer1980/configurator/README.md

 ### Volumes

 The output of `yum install senzingapi` placed files in different directories.
-Create a folder for each output directory.
+The directories need to be identified.
+Here are some examples of how to identify the directories.

-1. :pencil2: Option #1.
+1. :pencil2: Example #1.
    To mimic an actual RPM installation, identify directories for RPM output in this manner: